MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/IBMDb2Database.md

 * Microsoft driver
   * Doesn't support Transport Layer Security (TLS)
 * IBM driver
-  * The IBM Db2 database connector, when using the IBM Db2 driver for .NET, doesn't work with Mainframe or AS/400 systems
+  * The IBM Db2 database connector, when using the IBM Db2 driver for .NET, doesn't work with Mainframe or IBM i systems
   * Doesn't support DirectQuery

 Microsoft provides support for the Microsoft driver, but not for the IBM driver.
 However, if your IT department already has it set up and configured on your machines, your IT department should know how to troubleshoot the IBM driver.